 Thailand is a place of beauty, adventure and there are so many amazing activities to try here, that after three years of living here, I am still finding new activities and places to visit.
 Unfortunately there are also a number of activities that have given rise to exploitation, both in regard to wildlife and people.
 I believe that tourists do have the power to bring about positive change and, particularly in a country like Thailand, where many locals are keen to reap the benefits of tourism, I feel it is important for tourists to do their research into putting their money into ethical activities involving both people and wildlife.

-·Riding an elephant.
+Riding an elephant is animal abuse.
 Tourists ask me where to ride an elephant in Thailand, where is the best place for elephant riding and about elephant riding costs and please just stop there.
 The truth about elephant riding is that it is animal abuse.
 All elephant riding with seats is a widespread form of animal abuse in Thailand, it deforms the back of the elephant and elephant riding is cruel.
 Alternatives to elephant riding include visiting an ethical elephant sanctuary (my recommendations for no riding, ethical elephant sanctuaries are here)

 When I first visited Thailand in 2013 I could only find 2 elephant sanctuaries that refused to offer elephant riding.
-Nowadays many sanctuaries are shunning elephant riding and it is the tourist demand that has made this change.
-Your actions can make a difference so let’s make decisions that will aid rather than harm Thai elephants.
-My favourite alternative to elephant riding is to see wild elephants in Thailand which is, after all, where they belong.
+Nowadays many sanctuaries are refusing to offer elephant riding and it is the tourist demand that has made this change.
+Your actions can make a difference so let’s make decisions that will help protect elephants rather than harm them.
+My favourite alternative to elephant riding, and I recommend as even better than a sanctuary is to see wild elephants in Thailand which is, after all, where they belong.
 Seeing wild elephants in the jungle is one of my bucket list experiences and you can see them in a national park just a few hours from Bangkok – Khao Yai National Park.
+Read here for more details about Khao Yai National park – one of my favourite national parks in Thailand that has a good chance of seeing wild elephants in the jungle.

-·Visit a tiger temple in Thailand or take pictures with tigers.
-The infamous tourist temple was closed down last year.
-When it was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
+The cruel truth is that there is no such thing as an ethical tiger experience.
+Tigers are wild, dangerous animals and belong in the jungles of Thailand, not in some sort of petting zoo.
+Visit a tiger temple in Thailand or take pictures with tigers means you are participating in animal abuse.
+The infamous tourist temple “Tiger Temple” fortunately has now been closed down but there are many other “sanctuaries” appearing.
+When Tiger Temple was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
 This scandal is on top of the commonly held assumption that these tigers are drugged in order for tourists to take photos with them.
 I personally feel that the claim that people can get close to them because they are domesticated tigers brought up around people does not have any ground.
-Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised.
+Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised and therefore I believe the drugging theory is likely.
 Read more about the truth about Thailand’s tiger temple on the BBC website.

-Go to a pingpong show, sex show or participate in any activities relating to the sex industry.
+I strongly recommend avoiding going to a pingpong show, sex show or participate in any activities relating to the sex industry.
 Aside from my personal feelings about female exploitation, Thailand is a hub for human trafficking and there is no knowing how the women, men and even children in these industries are treated.
 425,500 people are thought to be enslaved in modern day slavery in Thailand.
-(Source https://www.globalslaveryindex.org/country/thailand/ )and some of these unpoliced, illegal industries have been found to ‘employ’ underage prostitutes, indicating child abuse and exploitation.
+(Source https://www.globalslaveryindex.org/country/thailand/ ) and some of these unpoliced, illegal industries have been found to ‘employ’ underage prostitutes, indicating child abuse and exploitation.
 Is this really where you want your money going?
 This article is an interesting and eye-opening read from the BBC website.

 Dos and Don’ts in Thailand: Respecting Thai culture should be an important consideration when visiting on vacation or backpacking.
 Sunbathing in the nude, women going topless on a beach and males riding around on scooters without shirts is not considered appropriate or respectful behaviour by the majority of Thai people.
 Spain this is not.
 Most of Thailand is fairly conservative, whether the locals are Buddhist or Muslim and getting your baps out on the beach is not acceptable here.
 I have always felt it is important to be respectful when visiting other countries where the culture is very different to our own.